ejnguyen619/hero-rise/README.md

 # Hero-Rise

-A text-based Role Playing Game (RPG) in Java.
+An adventure Role Playing Game (RPG) in Java.
+The goal is to defeat as many enemies as possible, proving your status as a hero.

 # Main Features

+## Player Input

+All player actions are determined by a set of choices shown on the screen.
+The player must make a choice by entering the corresponding number.

 ## Combat

-Relive the nostalgic days of classic RPGs like **FINAL FANTASY** where the main player must progress by defeating enemies.
-The goal is to lower the enemy's health to 0 Hit Points (HP).
-If your character reaches 0 HP, it is **GAME OVER!**
+Relive the nostalgic days of classic RPGs like **FINAL FANTASY** where the main player must progress by defeating enemies in a turn-based system.
+The player has the options whether to attack, use a health potion, or run away.

-## Player Input

-All player actions are determined by a set of provided choices.
-The main player must make a choice by entering the corresponding number.
+### Damage

+Damage is calculated by using a Random Number Generator (RNG).

-## Use items in battle
+### Use Items in Battle

-If the character's HP is running low, use a health potion to turn the tides of battle.
+If your character's HP is running low, use a health potion to turn the tides of battle.

-## Drop Rate

-When enemies are defeated in battle, there is the possibility of getting additional items like an extra health potion.

-## Strategy
+### Running Away

 If you don't feel confident you can win the battle, it is wise to run away and try a different monster to fight.
 While there is only a limited number of times you can run, get more by defeating every set number of enemies.

-## After Combat
+### After Combat

-Keep track of how many enemies are defeated so far.
-Try to get as many kills as possible!
+When enemies are defeated in battle, there is the possibility of getting additional items like an extra health potion.

+# Future Updates (No particular order)

+## Restructure source code

+This involves adding methods and classes.

+## Add story events

+Focus on story-driven events outside of combat to simulate an adventure.

+## Refine gameplay system

+This consists of many features that RPGs tend to have.
+Specific features will be added at later dates.

+## Implement GUI

+Replace the text-based aspect with a visual such that users can interact with the game with mouse clicks.

+## Security

+Implement object-oriented design using design patterns.